 After she negotiated in the 2021–2022 Dutch cabinet formation, Kaag returned to the fourth Rutte cabinet as minister of finance and first deputy prime minister.
 Days before, a candidate of the Jezus Leeft party had stood outside of Kaag's home with a burning torch, and security measures were subsequently raised.[5]Trouw profiled Kaag as a typical frugal Dutch finance minister who forced spending cuts following years of economic stimulus programs during the COVID-19 pandemic.
 She called constant compensation untenable in the 2021–2023 global energy crisis, acknowledging citizens would collectively become less wealthy.
 In her role as deputy prime minister, Kaag had more leeway within the governing coalition to act as a result of frequent international trips by Prime Minister Mark Rutte.[45]

 On 12 July 2023, five days after the collapse of the fourth Rutte cabinet, Kaag announced in an interview in Trouw that she would not lead D66 into the 2023 general election, due to the impact of the "hate, intimidation and threats" her family was receiving.[46][47]
-According to the Nederlands Dagblad, these had reached a high point when she had become leader of D66.
+According to the Nederlands Dagblad, these reached a high point when she became leader of D66.
 Its article referenced public perceptions of Kaag as an elitist politician as well as PVV leader Geert Wilders calling her a witch in 2021.[5]
-In May 2023, during a College Tour interview, when she was shown a video message from one of her daughters asking her to leave her job because of the threats, she had become tearful.[5]
+She became tearful in a May 2023 College Tour interview, when she was shown a video message from one of her daughters asking her to leave her job because of the threats.[5]

 2024–present: Return to diplomacy